osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

     // Required.
 A list containing the OSM relations in the file, which may be
     // empty.
 Relations in a file MUST have a unique (id, version) pair.
     "relations": [
-        // An example of a relation
+        // An example of a visible relation
         {
             // Required.
 The positive relation ID of the way.
 The main OSM API
             // has a maximum relation ID well under 2^31 but software may want